jf2978/crypto-eng-assignment/README.md

 ### Tables

-The `users` table would be responsible for storing a naive implementation of a user for this web app
+The `users` table would be responsible for storing a naive implementation of a user for this web app.
+TBD transfer functionality in which a user can have multiple addresses.

 | field     | type       | description                       |
 |-----------|------------|-----------------------------------|